C 63 Sunday 33

 please quieten us down with your love.

-ell us again that nothing can ever take us away
+Tell us again that nothing can ever kidnap us

 who is stronger than all badness